 This lobster bisque is similar to lobster bisque at a fancy restaurant.
 The recipe and ingredients are simple but the flavors are strong and the texture is extra creamy.

 Imitation lobster is super easy to cook with, tasty, and saves you the hefty price tag of fresh lobster meat.
-I think cooking with imitation crab and lobster is actually tastes better in soups than fresh!
+Cooking bisque with imitation crab and lobster is so much more affordable but you can definitely use fresh, real lobster in this.

 I love reheating soup recipes for a quick and easy lunch the next day!
 Soup keeps well in the fridge so it’s perfect for meal prepping.
-(Especially this clam chowder recipe!)
+(Especially this clam chowder recipe and this loaded baked potato soup recipe!)

 Jump to: